• Skip to primary navigation

 • Place lid on pan to melt cheese more quickly and prevent bread from burning.
 You can also use the lid to press down the sandwich if it's too tall.

-• Other great add-ins: cucumbers, sprouts, spinach, granny smith apple, ham, etc.
+• Other great add-ins: cucumbers, sprouts, spinach, granny smith apple, ham are all great on this turkey brie sandwich.

 FAQ